 Therefore, all of the interest would be paid at the end of year 5, if we pay $62.5 interest per month.

-Step 1: Compute the Total Interest to be Paid
+Step 1: Calculating the Total Interest to be Paid in Excel

-To calculate the Total Interest to be Paid, we are going to use the Arithmetic Formula of Simple Interest Loan.
+To calculate the Total Interest to be paid, we are going to use the arithmetic formula of a simple interest loan.

 We can use the following formula in cell C7.

 Here, cell C4 represents the cell of Principal Loan Amount, C5 refers to the cell of Interest Rate, C6 represents the cell of Loan Period in Years, and C7 denotes the cell of Monthly Payable Interest.